ChrisWeaver1/chrisweaver1.github.io/_projects/crusch.md

 ![tests](https://github.com/weavc/crusch/workflows/Go/badge.svg?branch=master)
 [![GoDoc](https://img.shields.io/static/v1?label=godoc&message=reference&color=blue)](https://pkg.go.dev/github.com/weavc/crusch)

-Crusch is a lightweight libary which provides tools for Github Apps to communicate with Githubs V3 API, without too much unnecessary hassle.
+Crusch is a lightweight library  which provides tools for Github Apps to communicate with Githubs V3 API, without too much unnecessary hassle.

-This libary provides a simple client struct to make requests to Githubs API.
+This library provides a simple client struct to make requests to Githubs API.
 Clients aid with adding and creating the required authorization headers, renewing them when they to be renewed and other helper methods.

-It wasn't made as a replacement for the larger libaries that do similar things (`go-github`), but it was designed as a lightweight client to make things easier for projects that don't need everything that `go-github` offers.
-I often found myself cross refrencing both Githubs API documentation and the `go-github` documentation which often felt over complicated for what I was trying to put together.
-At the same time handling the authenication for Github applications can get quite complex, having to produce your own JWT token for the provided PEM file, then requesting a very shortlived token (10 minutes) from Github for an installation.
+It wasn't made as a replacement for the larger libraries that do similar things (`go-github`), but it was designed as a lightweight client to make things easier for projects that don't need everything that `go-github` offers.
+I often found myself cross referencing both Githubs API documentation and the `go-github` documentation which often felt over complicated for what I was trying to put together.
+At the same time handling the authentication for Github applications can get quite complex, having to produce your own JWT token for the provided PEM file, then requesting a very short lived token (10 minutes) from Github for an installation.

 #### Usage